tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 ### Communication
 Someone recently suggested that I'm generally interested in understanding how knowledge gets created and shared.

-Fun story: This one time, I posted "EMERGENCY EXIT ONLY ALARM WILL SOUND" signs on doors that weren't emergency exits only.
+Fun related story: This one time, I posted
+"EMERGENCY EXIT ONLY ALARM WILL SOUND" signs on doors that weren't emergency exits only.
 Those emergency signs are scary!
 Even I was afraid of opening the doors afterwards!
 I continue to be intrigued by how